jishengpeng/Languagecodec/README.md

 ## Pre-trained models

 Currently, we have only released the results from our paper, and we plan to release additional checkpoints trained on a larger training dataset within the next two months.

+Notice: We will release a better language-codec checkpoint before 5.15, and further revise the paper.

 | Model Name                                                                          | Dataset       | Training Iterations
 -------------------------------------------------------------------------------------|---------------|---------------------